phetsims/a11y-research/issue-templates/description-design-template.md

 **Accessory Materials**
 - [ ] Create issue to update Teacher tips
 - [ ] Create issue to create Sound feature videos
+- [ ] Create issues to document new or improved design patterns

 **Other Features & Items (e.g., Mobile A11y features?)**
 - [ ] List items as needed